elucian/bee/syntax/keywords.md

 | match    | Associated to quest, create one branch
 | none     | Associated to quest, create alternative branch

-## Interruption keywords
+## Transfer keywords

-These keywords are jumps or termination statements.
+These keywords transfer control or make an interruption of current thread.

 | Keyword  | Purpose
 |----------|----------------------------------------------------------------